LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

    category you're calculating:

      | Please enter the grade for exam 1: **100**
-     | Total exam points: 100
      |
      | Please enter the grade for exam 2: **90**
-     | Total exam points: 190
      |
      | Please enter the grade for exam 3: **80**
-     | Total exam points: 270
      |
+     | Please enter the grade for exam 4: **92**
+     |
-     | Calculated average exam grade = 90
+     | Calculated average exam grade = 90.5

-   Write a function, ``FindAverage``, to do this, and that can be reused for each category.
-(Since it works for each category, the category *name* will need to be a parameter to ``FindAverage``.)
+   A category may have only a single grade, in which case the user will just enter the number of grades as 1.

 #.
 Once you have read in the data for each of the items within a category,
    you'll basically be able to *reuse* the code that you developed in the